 Daniel Way Creek Stabilization Project

-The first phase of work will involve survey, mapping, permitting and engineering design tasks.
+The first phase of work involves survey, mapping, permitting and engineering design tasks.
 The data gathered from a detailed survey and mapping of the existing topography, utilities, trees and resource protection areas will inform the design and provide the information necessary for completing applications to the various agencies.
 It is anticipated that permits will be required from Oregon Division of State Lands (DSL), US Army Corps of Engineers (ACOE), Oregon DEQ and the City of Lake Oswego.

 Phase two of the project will involve packaging the design and specifications into a contract format and bidding out the project for construction.
-Once bids are received and a contractor selected, project construction can begin.

 This spring, surveyors, biologists and arborists will begin their field work.
 The design and permitting is expected to take place through early 2023.